Bérgson: 2024–25 season

+On 29 August 2026, Bergson scored a hat-trick in a 7–0 thrashing league win over Star City.

 International career

-Bergson played with the Brazil U20 in 2010 making two appearances.
+Bergson played with the Brazil U20 in 2010, making two appearances.

-In 2024, images circulate online that Bergson played alongside Oscar in 2010 with the Brazil U20 when both of them met during the 2024–25 AFC Champions League Elite fixtures between Johor Darul Ta'zim and Shanghai Port.
+In 2024, images circulated online showing that Bergson played alongside Oscar in 2010 with the Brazil U20 when both of them met during the 2024–25 AFC Champions League Elite fixtures between Johor Darul Ta'zim and Shanghai Port.

+On 13 September 2026, Bergson, along with fellow Johor Darul Ta'zim midfielder Brad Tapp, was cleared by FIFA to represent Malaysia in the upcoming 2026 FIFA ASEAN Cup as a naturalized player after living in the country for more than five years.
+On 25 September 2026, he scored on his debut in a 3–0 win over Bangladesh.

 Style of play

-Bergson is a critical and skillful player.
-Possessing excellent technique, he is also known for his ball striking from volleys, and for having a penchant for scoring from bicycle kicks, feints, long-distance strikes, and ability to both score and create goals.
-A prolific goalscorer, although naturally right-footed, he is capable of scoring with both feet and is an accurate free-kick and penalty taker.
+Bergson is known for his ball striking from volleys and for scoring from bicycle kicks, feints, and long-distance strikes.
+Although naturally right-footed, he is capable of scoring with both feet and has been noted for his free-kick and penalty taking.